-[In line with the Call for Proposals’ reporting requirements (section 8), indicate in this section how you intend to report to Education International on the implementation of the actions mentioned in the plan.
+In line with the Call for Proposals’ reporting requirements (section 8), indicate in this section how you intend to report to Education International on the implementation of the actions mentioned in the plan.
 Education International will develop a simple and adaptable template to guide you in this reporting exercise.
 Nevertheless, each participant will be free to choose a format that can be easily derived from the deliverables of the activities (e.g. written material, video/audio recordings, online tools, etc.).

 8. Dissemination